ovh/docs/pages/cloud/nutanix/03-nutanix-hci/guide.en-gb.md

 We will connect via Prism Central which is the entry point, from the Internet, into the solution offered by OVHcloud.

-Access to the cluster is via a public address such as <https://FQDN:9440>.
+Access to the cluster is via a public address such as `https://FQDN:9440`.
 This address is provided to you when you create a Nutanix cluster with OVHcloud.

 ![Interface Prism Central - Login](images/PrismCentralUsername.PNG){.thumbnail}

-Enter your user name and password and click the arrow.
+Enter your username and password and click the arrow.

 ![Interface Prism Central - Dashboard](images/PrismCentralDashboard.PNG){.thumbnail}